-Thus, at the order of the king, the water diversion was performed by cutting the stone at length of 533 meters, an operation that in terms of that time can be defined as nothing less than engineering marvel.
+Thus, at the order of the king, the water diversion was performed by cutting the stone at length of 533 meters, an operation that in terms can be defined as nothing less than engineering marvel.

-The excavation operation was responsible for two groups of diggers who dug opposite each other.
+The excavation operation was conducted by two groups of diggers who dug opposite each other.
 The researchers know how to determine this according to the marks of the quarrying, since the signs of the quarrying are opposite.
-After the ax was raised by the quarry, a kind of archery movement was created, and therefore the marks of the quarrying also received a different angle from each direction.
+After the ax was raised in the quarry, a kind of archery movement was created, and therefore the marks of the quarrying also received a different angle from each direction.
 The arches of the two groups of quarries are opposite, which is a sign of quarrying in opposite directions.
-Confirmation of this is also found in the female inscription, indicating the meeting between the groups, in the middle of the rock-cutting.
+Confirmation of this is also found in the inscription, indicating the meeting between the groups, in the middle of the rock-cutting.

-The teacher went out to check the discovery with the necessary instruments and after he found the address he realized that the letters were Phoenician, in ancient Hebrew script.
-Chic published the discovery and was published all over the world as the address detector.
+The teacher went out to check the discovery with the necessary instruments and after he found the address he realized that the letters were Phoenitic, in ancient Hebrew script.
+Schick published the discovery and he was published all over the world as the address detector.
 The boy who found the address remained anonymous.

-According to the inscription, which was found on the side of the shaft, c.
-6 m before it reached the Shiloah Pool, the female was hewn in two directions at the same time.
+According to the inscription, which was found on the side of the shaft, 6 meters before it reached the Shiloah Pool, the tunnel was hewn in two directions at the same time.
 The inscription bears witness to the pride of the quarrymen, upon completion of the complex and complicated operation.

-During the Mamluk period the Gihon spring was discovered and the Mamluks even installed steps to it, which exist to this day.
-Since then, history has been telling us about travelers who visited the Shiloach Tunnel, quite a bit, at least from the beginning of the 17th century.
+During the Mamluk period the Gihon Spring was discovered and the Mamluks even installed steps to it, which exist to this day.
+Since then, history has been telling us about travelers who visited the Shiloah Tunnel, quite a bit, at least from the beginning of the 17th century.

 But in 1817 a Catholic priest named de Mezier was enlarged and entered into the tunnel.
 At that time there was a break in the flow of water in the tunnel and the priest passed through it with quite a few difficulties and dangers.
 Finally he managed to get to and out on the other side.